mxmsunny/eye_squared_see/README.md

 # <a name="project">Project Description</a>
 *Eye Squared See* is an **Arduino** project that aims to test and improve hand-eye coordination by having players simultaneously focus their eyes and hands on a moving LED and colored buttons.
 In other words, it is a reaction game with two game modes that requires the player to use both their eyes and fingers to play.

-This is also my first time working with microprocessors and embedded systems.
+This is also my first time working with microprocessors and embedded systems and was completed on December 10th, 2019.

 **Power drawn:** 215mA
 **I/O Pins used:** 6 + SCL and SDA pins + RESET,GND and 5V pins.